gokhanceyhan/gMOCO/README.md

 ```

 In order to install the required libraries, just comment out the four lines at the top of the file.
-Do this for only the first run of the applciation.
+Do this for only the first run of the application.
 You can comment them again after the first run.
-Alternatively, you can run the following commands from the console:
+Alternatively, you can run the following commands from the console of RStudio:

 ```
 install.packages("shiny")